 It's a particularly viable option for California sellers who live in a hot real estate market or have a buyer lined up.
 While only 7% of homes sell without a realtor, 50% of those home sellers already know their buyer.

-Why trust us: To create this guide, we surveyed and interviewed California real estate agents, studied California real estate law, and researched more than 20 FBSO companies and alternatives.
+We surveyed and interviewed California real estate agents, surveyed FSBO sellers, studied California real estate law, and researched more than 20 FSBO companies and alternatives.
 Learn more about why you can trust our advice.

 How to sell a house by owner in California